Harsh19-M/E-Commerce-Growth-Analytics-AB-Testing-Segmentation/README.md

 Cmplt_Pur # GIVES US THE TABLE including the lift% for each experiement by the Versions.

 ```

-**Experiment Insights (Lift% Summaries):**

-- Completed Purchase is the primary decision metric, as it directly reflects revenue impact.
-- Version B shows higher average completed purchase rates compared to Version A across experiments.
-- 5 out of 8 experiments demonstrate strong positive lift in completed purchases, indicating that Version B often converts higher-quality buyers.
-- Early-funnel metrics (CTR, Add-to-Cart) are not reliable decision criteria on their own — several experiments show lower or neutral engagement but higher final conversions, suggesting improved traffic quality rather than volume.
-- Add-to-Cart serves as a useful mid-funnel diagnostic, helping explain conversion outcomes but should not override purchase performance.
-- Overall, Version B delivers stronger bottom-line performance, even when early-funnel signals are mixed.

-**Completed Purchase Lift Analysis (Primary Metric)**

  **Top positive lift experiments**
 | experiment_id | A (Conv) | B (Conv) | Cmplt_Pur_Lift % | Interpretation                                    |
 | ------------- | -------: | -------: | ---------------: | ------------------------------------------------- |